Life Insurance in Germany: The Definitive Guide (2025)

 Estimating your ideal death benefit:

-You can use this formula to help determine the right amount:
+You can use this death benefit formula to help determine the right sum insured:

 Funeral Costs + Total Debts + (Annual Mortgage or Rent × Years to Cover) + (Your Annual Net Income × Years to Cover)